Amazon Aurora Documentation

 High Throughput

-Amazon Aurora uses a variety of software and hardware techniques to confirm the database engine is able to fully use available compute, memory and networking.
+Aurora uses a variety of software and hardware techniques to help the database engine fully use available compute, memory and networking.
 I/O operations use distributed systems techniques such as quorums to improve performance consistency.

 Serverless Configuration

-Amazon Aurora Serverless is an on-demand, auto-scaling configuration for Aurora that is designed to automatically start-up, shut down, and scale capacity up or down based on your application's needs.
+Amazon Aurora Serverless is a configuration for Aurora that is designed to automatically start-up, shut down, and scale capacity up or down based on your application's needs.
 Aurora Serverless helps you to run your database in the cloud without managing any database instances.
 You can also use Aurora Serverless v2 instances along with provisioned instances in your existing or new database clusters.

 Push-Button Compute Scaling

-Using the Amazon Relational Database Service (Amazon RDS) APIs or the AWS Management Console to scale provisioned instances., powering your deployment up or down.
-Compute scaling operations typically complete in a few minutes.
+You can use the Amazon Relational Database Service (Amazon RDS) APIs or the AWS Management Console to scale provisioned instances up or down.
+Compute scaling operations typically complete quickly.

 Storage Auto-Scaling